i386x/pubdocs/C/cheatsheet.md

 # C Cheat Sheet

 The purpose of this document is to provide a handy notes about C programming language.
-Its aim is to be as short as possible and at the same time cover the most important parts of the language.
+Its aim is to be as short as possible and at the same time to cover the most important parts of the language.
+The standard C library is not included in this cheat sheet.

 ## 0 Contents